 A pretty neat device that is no longer in production is the Formulator.
 By locking directly on your hands and eliminating the grip, the Formulator raised forearm training up a level both literally and figuratively.
 According to the original marketing: "You'll feel the Formulator difference in your first workout.
 You'll never return to traditional barbell forearm training again."
 I wouldn't go that far, but it was a nice alternative.

-You can "formulate" your own knockoff using a pair of adjustable stirrup handles with hand supports like the ones shown at the link below:
+You can "formulate" your own knockoff using a pair of adjustable stirrup handles with hand supports like the ones shown at this LINK.

 Attach those handles to a low pulley, sit on the floor with your legs bent at 90 degrees and feet flat on the floor, lock your hands into the handles, brace your forearms against your thighs, and perform wrist curls.